percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    If there are still such queries when the timeout expires, xtrabackup terminates with an error.
 Default is ``0``, in which case it does not wait for queries to complete and starts ``FLUSH TABLES WITH READ LOCK`` immediately.
-Where supported |xtrabackup| will automatically use `Backup Locks
+Where supported *Percona XtraBackup* will automatically use `Backup Locks
    <https://www.percona.com/doc/percona-server/8.0/management/backup_locks.html#backup-locks>`_
    as a lightweight alternative to ``FLUSH TABLES WITH READ LOCK`` to copy